 While taking the tour around the Doge’s Palace (Palazzo Ducale) I crossed the Bridge of Sighs (Ponte dei Sospiri).
 Standing inside the bridge I took this pic.
 In former times, prisoners went via this bridge to their cells.
 So this view of Venice was probably their last one, for a long time.

-The Eiserne Brücke (Iron Bridge) in Neunkirchen was built in the end of 19th century by the Ignaz Gridl Brückenbau-Anstalt.
-Especially in autumn one have a great view of the Schwarza river from the bridge.
+The Eiserne Brücke (Iron Bridge) in Neunkirchen dates back to the end of the 19th century.
+The bridge builder was the Ignaz Gridl Brückenbau-Anstalt.
+Especially in autumn, one has a great view of the Schwarza river from the bridge.

-While travelling from Naumburg (Saale) to the visitor center of the Nebra Sky Disk by bus I got this view of the new built Unstrut Viaduct which crosses the spacious Unstrut Valley.
-With a length of 2,688 m it is considered as the second longest railway bridge of Germany.
+While travelling from Naumburg (Saale) to the visitor centre of the Nebra Sky Disk by bus, I got this view of the new built Unstrut Viaduct which crosses the spacious Unstrut Valley.
+With a length of 2,668 m, it is considered the second longest railway bridge of Germany.

-I love the architecture of this footbridge which is located next to the railway station of Voitsberg.
-The bridge spans the tracks of the railroad between the Styrian places Graz and Köflach.
-The railroad is used by the GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).
+I love the architecture of this footbridge I saw next to the railway station of Voitsberg.
+The bridge spans the railroad tracks between the Styrian places Graz and Köflach.
+The operator of this railroad is GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).

 This stone bridge was built in 1554 by Valentin Staudinger.
 The bridge using a rock in the middle of the river is considered to be the oldest still existing bridge crossing the Erlauf river.
 The name ‘Roman Bridge’ (Römerbrücke) for a 16th century bridge is odd but there is an assumption that the Romans used the same rock as base for their bridge.